jingconan/SADIT/README.md

 - **Object-Oriented Programming Paradigm**: The **Configure** module and **Detector** module have been rewritten under object-oriented paradigm.
 In Version 0.0, all modules depend on the global settings file `setting.py`, rendering the code more vulunerable to bugs.
-In this verison only a few scripts depend on `settings.py`.
+In this version only a few scripts depend on `settings.py`.
 Classes are widely used to reduce the need to pass parameters around.
 In case that parameters passing is required, well-defined structures are used.